aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-text/manage-paragraph/_index.md

 1. Create an instance of [Presentation](https://reference.aspose.com/slides/nodejs-java/aspose.slides/presentation/) class.
 1. Access the relevant slide's reference through its index.
-1. Add a rectangle [autoshape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/autoshape/) to the slide.
+1. Add a rectangle [AutoShape](https://reference.aspose.com/slides/nodejs-java/aspose.slides/autoshape/) to the slide.
 1. Add a [TextFrame](https://reference.aspose.com/slides/nodejs-java/aspose.slides/textframe/) with three paragraphs to the rectangle autoshape.
 1. Hide the rectangle lines.
 1. Set the indent for each [Paragraph](https://reference.aspose.com/slides/nodejs-java/aspose.slides/paragraph/) through their BulletOffset property.
 1. Write the modified presentation as a PPT file.

-This Javascript code shows you how to set a paragraph indent:
+This JavaScript code shows you how to set a paragraph indent:

 ```javascript
 // Instantiate Presentation Class